Foundations of regular variation on topological spaces: Random measures and point processes

-\paragraph{Convergence and regular variation} Note that $\Mb[\Mpx]$ is the family of measures $\mu$ on $\Mp$ which are supported by the union of all sets from $\Mpx$, that is, $\mu(\Mpk[k-1])=0$, and such that $\mu$ is finite on $\Mpx$.
-The latter means that
+\paragraph{Convergence and regular variation} Note that $\Mb[\Mpx]$ is the family of measures $\mu$ on $\Mp$ that are finite on $\Mpx$, namely, on all sets of the form $\{\me\in\Mp\colons \me(A)\geq k\}$ for all Borel $A\in\sX$, and are supported on the union of all sets in $\Mpx$, that is, $\mu(\Mpk[k-1])=0$.
+The following result characterises vague convergence on $\Mpx$.
+It was formulated as Theorem~2.5 in \cite{dtw22} without proof; we provide below an independent proof.